MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

 You have successfully hashed and uploaded a database file for an EDM-based classification sensitive information type.

-## Task 5 – Create keyword dictionary
+## Task 6 – Create keyword dictionary

 Several violations of personal information leakage happened when users sent out emails after colleagues reported on sick leave.
-When that happened the reason for illness or disease was sent out.
+In those cases, the reason for illness or disease was disclosed.
 We don't want that to happen.
 In this task, you'll create a keyword dictionary to prevent personal information leakage in emails.

 1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.